enokjun/SPEC-debris-barrier-platform/README.md

 	python -m pip install numpy pandas laspy scipy pykrige plotly shapely matplotlib alphashape trimesh scikit-learn python-fcl tripy

-4) The following 3rd party softwares are not required, but would be helpful:
+4) The following 3rd party software are not required but would be helpful:

-	program code editor (e.g. VS code) with python extension installed
+	program code editor (e.g. VS code) with Python extension installed

 	internet browser (chrome or edge)

-# Testing for checking correct installation
+# Testing to check whether correctly installed

-Two simple cases are tested to ensure the installation was successful:

-A) 'sample_input_JSON.json' shows an example of debris-flow analysis (SPEC-debris), clustering analysis, and optimization closed-type barrier selection method

-B) 'sample_input_wall_JSON.json' shows an example of debris-flow interaction with a rigid closed-type barrier (SPEC-debris)

 To run the sample case provided in the Github, please follow these instructions after installation is completed

 1) Download all the codes in the GitHub into the computer

-2) Open the 'sample_input_JSON.json' and 'sample_input_wall_JSON.json' on the program code editor (e.g. VS code)
+2) Open the 'sample_input_JSON.json' on the program code editor (e.g. VS code)

-3) On the 'sample_input_JSON.json' and 'sample_input_wall_JSON.json' files, go to line 5 with the heading "folder path" and replace the '...' to the full folder path location where the 'sample_case' and 'sample_case_barrier' folder is located, respectively.
-THe name of the folder path should always be between double quotation mark ("  ")
+3) On the 'sample_input_JSON.json' files, go to line 5 with the heading "folder path" and replace the '...' to the full folder path location where the 'sample_case' folder is located, respectively.
+The name of the folder path should always be between double quotation marks ("  ")

 4) Run the 'SPEC_debris_barrier_platform_v8_11.py' to start both simulations.
 Use one of these methods:

 1st method - VS code or IDE

-a) open to the 'SPEC_debris_barrier_platform_v8_11.py' file in the VS code or IDE
+a) open the 'SPEC_debris_barrier_platform_v8_11.py' file in the VS code or IDE

 b) run python code